MaoZiming/papers/Topics/5 - Distributed Systems/mapreduce.md

 # MapReduce
-Map Reduce is a simple ata-parallel programming model designed for scalability and fault-tolerance.
+Map Reduce is a simple data-parallel programming model designed for scalability and fault-tolerance.
 It provides a limited but general functional API including map, reduce, and sort, and it requires no other synchronization and communication.
 It achieve fault recovery, and straggler mitigation through retries.

 ## Key Motivation
 - Background: MPI (message passing interface)